JohanCodinha/JohanCodinha.github.io/_drafts/Day7.md

 ## :dart: Every day goals :

 **Coding**, DOM Api everywhere, so much fun.
-**Talking about it**, Another day another talk, this on is more an audio memo that helped me remember the day so that I could write this post, anyway here my seventh [Walk and Talk](https://soundcloud.com/johan-c-819300950/walk-and-talk-day-7-58).
+**Talking about it**, Another day another talk, here my seventh [Walk and Talk](https://soundcloud.com/johan-c-819300950/walk-and-talk-day-7-59).
+Just don't listen to that, it's a nonchalant FrenGlish talk, you have better things to do.

 ## :book: TIL :
 - **Events** ~~of my life~~, are the interface that handle hardware inputs from devices such as a mouse, keyboard, touchscreen ect...
 Once you detected an input, you can work with the event object.